-U.S. installations: Section 9.3 of the NFGC NFPA54/ANSI Z223.1-2012, Air for Combustion and Ventilation, and applicable provisions of the local building codes.
+U.S. installations: Section 9.3 of the current edition of NFGC NFPA54/ANSI Z223.1, Air for Combustion and Ventilation, and applicable provisions of the local building codes.

 Failure to follow this warning could result in personal injury or death.